NITCbase/nitcbase.github.io/docs/Design/B+ Tree Layer.md

         return E_OUTOFBOUND;
     }

-    // store the type of block having using StaticBuffer::getStaticBlockType() int type;
+    int type = /* type of block (using StaticBuffer::getStaticBlockType())*/;

     if (type == IND_LEAF) {
-        // let leafBlk be used to hold block of rootBlockNum using IndLeaf::IndLeaf().
+        // declare an instance of IndLeaf for rootBlockNum using appropriate
-        IndLeaf leafBlk(rootBlockNum);
+        // constructor

         // release the block using BlockBuffer::releaseBlock().

         return SUCCESS;

     } else if (type == IND_INTERNAL) {
-        // let internalBlk be used to hold block of blockNum using IndInternal::IndInternal().
-        IndInternal internalBlk(rootBlockNum);

-        // let internalHead be used to store header of internalBlk.
-        HeadInfo internalHead;
+        // declare an instance of IndInternal for rootBlockNum using appropriate
+        // constructor

-        // load the header using BlockBuffer::getHeader().
+        // load the header of the block using BlockBuffer::getHeader().

-        // let entry be used to hold an entry of the internalBlk.
-        InternalEntry entry;

         /*iterate through all the entries of the internalBlk and destroy the lChild of the first entry and rChild of all entries using BPlusTree::bPlusDestroy().
-        (take care not to delete overlapping children more than once)*/
+        (the rchild of an entry is the same as the lchild of the next entry. take care not to delete overlapping children more than once ) */

         // release the block using BlockBuffer::releaseBlock().